 Not enough long-term care centers

 Our long-term care centers are at capacity with long waitlists.
-In the 1950s, we had on average 340 inpatient beds per 100,000 people, we now have 17 per 100,000 people.
+In the 1950s, we had, on average, 340 inpatient beds per 100,000 people; we now have 17 per 100,000 people.
 Currently, on average, it takes three months for people with a mental illness to find and receive the care they need, which is often too late when you are dealing with a severe addiction, suicidality, or a delusional patient.
-Usually, during that three-month period, families, communities, and care workers are unequipped to support the patient end up expending large amounts of energy to prevent the worst from occurring, draining themselves and those around them.
+Usually, during that three-month period, families, communities, and care workers are unequipped to support the patient and end up expending large amounts of energy to prevent the worst from occurring, draining themselves and those around them.
 This can lead to feelings of helplessness from the caseworkers, overwhelm and fear in families, and typically, an increase in symptoms in the patient.

 In addition, the long-term care centers we do have are mismanaged.
 Currently, 22% of the patients in long-term care centers do not actually have a mental health diagnosis.
 Only 10% of the patients in inpatient care are diagnosed with schizophrenia, with 21% having a personality disorder or type of neurosis.
-This is troubling because we estimate that 60% of people with a mental illness are not receiving care for their condition.
+This is troubling because we estimate that 60% of people with mental illness are not receiving care for their condition.
 We must find a way to get the right people to the right places for treatment.

 De-fragmenting a disparate and loosely connected set of healthcare systems, shifting insurance policies and views on treatment, more effectively training our workforce, and creating more accessible care options is a lot of work and will not be accomplished overnight.
 However, more deeply understanding the factors contributing to our ineffective models of mental health care accelerates and enables the creation of the solutions that will be required for us to provide care and treatment to those who need it.
 And despite the size of the task, it is a necessary and worthwhile endeavor.